Faeryn/BepInEx-ModPacker/README.md

 The `local` command line argument installs the project artifacts to r2modman/BepInEx folder.

 ### Thunderstore
 The `thunderstore` command line argument creates a Thunderstore package in the `release/Thunderstore` folder.
+The `manifest.json` in the package is **generated** from the project `manifest.json` (therefore it will contain only the standard Thunderstore fields).

 ## Notes
 - Right now the mod only supports a `r2modmanPlus-local` installation for `Outward` with `Default` profile